pixijs/batch/README.md

     gl_FragColor = color;
 }
 `,
-{}).generateFunction();
+{}).derive();

 // Create batch renderer class const ExampleRenderer = BatchRendererPluginFactory.from({
     attribSet,
     indexCountProperty: "indices",
     textureProperty: "texture",
-    texturePerObject: 1,
-    inBatchIdAttrib: "aTextureId", // this will be used to locate the texture in the fragment shader later shaderFunction
+    texIDAttrib: "aTextureId", // this will be used to locate the texture in the fragment shader later shaderFunction
 });

 // Remember to do this before instantiating a PIXI.Application or PIXI.Renderer!
 PIXI.Renderer.registerPlugin("ExampleRenderer", ExampleRenderer);
 ```

+### Advanced/Customized Batch Generation

+The `BatchRendererPluginFactory.from` method also accepts:

+* `BatchFactoryClass`: Customized version of [StdBatchFactory]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.StdBatchFactory.html}

+* `BatchGeometryClass`: Customized version of [BatchGeometryClass]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.BatchGeometryFactory.html}